 2.3 Models in Sequence

 To predict in-bed time and sleep time accurately, we employed an ensemble learning strategy based on sequential binary classification models.
 This approach involved constructing a sequence of models using multiple machine learning algorithms to improve predictive accuracy.
-The process began with an initial model predicting in-bed time, followed by a second model that utilized the output of the initial model to predict sleep time.
+The process starts with an initial model predicting in-bed time, followed by a second model that utilized the output of the initial model to predict sleep time.
 This sequential approach was applied across all four algorithms detailed below, with each subsequent model leveraging the outputs of the previous models for improved predictions.

 Logistic Regression (LREG): Logistic regression served as a simple and fast baseline model.
 However, due to its linear nature, it may struggle with capturing complex relationships and non-linear patterns present in the accelerometer data.